kc-ml2/tvm/README.md

 # VTA Cartpole
 The main backbone code is [Auto-tuning a convolutional network on VTA](https://tvm.apache.org/docs/vta/tutorials/autotvm/tune_relay_vta.html#sphx-glr-vta-tutorials-autotvm-tune-relay-vta-py), which deals with conv2d operation optimization.
-This branch is incompleted.
+This branch is incompleted project.
 I wrote some stuffs that should be modified below.

 ## Environment Settings
 Make sure your connection between pynq board and host machine.